Frequently Asked Questions

 If you have a query that isn’t covered below then you can ask us directly through the portal on the Contact Us page and someone from our customer services team will be in touch.

 The cost of a Gerard roof depends on location and the complexity of your home’s design.
 For a rough idea, visit our cost guide page.
 This page includes a form for requesting a free quote, which will provide you with an accurate costing.

-The cost of a Gerard steel tile roof is similar to the cost of a long-run iron roof and considerably less expensive than a concrete tile roof.
+The cost of a Gerard pressed steel roof is similar to the cost of a long-run iron roof and considerably less expensive than a concrete tile roof.
 If you live in a coastal or high-wind location, a Gerard roof is likely to be less expensive than any other type of roof because it won’t require special materials or fastenings to cope with extreme conditions.
 For a rough idea, visit our cost guide page.

-Like most other building products, Gerard Roofs warranty is complex and depends on the circumstances of the building.
+Like most other building products, Gerard Roofs' warranty is complex and depends on the circumstances of the building.
 Different aspects of the product are warranted with different terms.
 The warranty is different if the property is in a standard zone or a corrosive zone.

 Most New Zealand homes are build in standard environment zones and in this instances the following terms apply: